m1el/m1el.github.io/coding-sewer-tales/003-standup-code-review.md

+---
+layout: page
-# Standup Code Review
+title: Standup Code Review
+permalink: /coding-sewer-tales/003-standup-code-review/
+series: coding-sewer-tales
+order: 3
+---

-A long time ago in a galaxy far away, Google Chrome did not have a monopoly on the browsers.
+A long time ago in a galaxy far away, Google Chrome did not have a monopoly on browsers.
 So web developers needed to be careful about supporting different browsers, and work with the lowest common denominator of features.

 So we needed a way to tell people the website is not compatible with their browser.

-Babel didn't exist, npm was not an established technology.
+Babel didn't exist, and npm was not an established technology.
 [browserslist][browserslist-init] and [detect-browser][detect-browser-init] did not exist.

-The project we're talking about used Sencha Touch (ExtJS) framework.
+The project we're talking about used the Sencha Touch (ExtJS) framework.

 How is that relevant?
 The JS build process involved using Sencha tools to combine and compact JavaScript.
-The framework threw a global exception due to some feature missing in the old browsers.
+The framework threw a global exception due to some feature being missing in the old browsers.
 That exception is thrown *before* any of the application code runs.

 So the browser compatibility check needs to exist outside of the compiled code.